 - Geoffrey M. Palermo of Novato faces charges of wire fraud and making false statements.
 The former manager of the San Francisco Hilton allegedly embezzled from the hotel in a kickback scheme going back to 2013.
-After leaving the hotel he opened GMP Cars, an auto repair shop.
-In April he allegedly obtained a PPP loan of $1.7 million by falsely certifying that GMP Cars had employees for whom it paid salaries and payroll taxes.
+After leaving the hotel he opened GMP Cars.
+In April he allegedly obtained a PPP loan of $1.7 million by falsely certifying that GMP Cars had staff for whom it paid salaries and payroll taxes.
 But according to the criminal complaint, Palermo used company funds for lavish personal expenses including a Ferrari racing car, leaving the business in financial distress.

 - Rahul Shah of Evanston is charged with bank fraud and making false statements to a financial institution.
-He allegedly applied for $441,000 under the Federal Paycheck Protection program for several companies.
+He allegedly applied for $441,000 under the Federal Paycheck Protection program.
 The allegations say he submitted fake IRS documentation.
-Several individuals he allegedly submitted payroll documentation for said they never worked for his company, investigators allege.
+Several individuals he submitted payroll documentation for said they never worked for his company, investigators allege.

 12. Austin High Roller (Texas – June 18)

 - Michael George McQuarn, 51, of Austin, is charged with with fraudulently receiving over $2 million in SBA loans for two fictitious companies, Vantastic Voyages, LLC and Happy Days Movers, LLC.
-McQuarn allegedly used the money for personal purposes including buying a 26-foot Pavati Wake Boat and a Rolls Royce.
+McQuarn allegedly used the cash for personal use including buying a 26-foot Pavati Wake Boat and a Rolls Royce.

 13. IT Services Company Owner (Massachusetts – June 22)